jwplayer/applicaster-docs/images.md

 ## Uploading custom video thumbnail
 To upload a custom video thumbnails with a custom aspect ratio, see [here](https://support.jwplayer.com/articles/update-a-video-thumbnail)

-## Adding additional images to a video in JW Player
+## Adding additional images to a video
 In some cases, a single JW video thumbnail is not enough.
 E.g. when you need
 - a different aspect ratio on a specific layout e.g. landscape 9:13 on Roku
 - a wide banner for display in the "featured" shelf